Estimated reading time: 6 minutes

 If you’re reading this, then you probably know a little about website ranking and backlinks, but not entirely sure how they can help one another.

-You’ve also probably discovered that taking shortcuts on the above items are a bad idea.
+You’ve also probably discovered that taking shortcuts on the above items is a bad idea.
 To add, the same goes for buying followers on social media!

 Speaking of shortcuts (and social media), have you ever come across an ad that markets “a possible solution for a lack of social media followers?”
 Other examples: “Buy 1000 followers for $5!”, “Buy 1000 Backlinks for $5!”, etc.

 If so, lets hope that you didn’t go for it.

 If you did, then hopefully you’ve learned a lesson and are now looking for a solution.

 Anyway, if you’ve already been down this road and ‘made the purchase,’ then you know that those tactics totally mess up and inflate social media analytics.
 Not only

 Let’s get to it!